BMA is acting like a cartel and threatening future of NHS, Wes Streeting says

 “A majority of resident doctors didn’t vote for this strike action.”

-He said resident doctors have had a 28.9% pay rise and he had increased training places as well as making offers in areas such as exam fees.
+He said resident doctors have had a 28.9% pay rise and he was increasing training places as well as making offers in areas such as exam fees.

 “I cannot think of a precedent in British trade union history where, after that level of pay rise, people have then chosen to walk out on strike,” he said.

-“And I just urge them to think about a few things.
-The first is, I’m responsible for 1.5 million people in the NHS, not just resident doctors – many of whom have not had a pay rise anything like what resident doctors have had, and many of whom, at the height of their career earnings, will never earn as much as the lowest-paid doctor.
+He said thousands of NHS workers “have not had a pay rise anything like what resident doctors have had”.

-“The second thing I’d say is that this strike action causes untold misery and disruption to patients who could do without it.
+And he said strike action “causes untold misery and disruption to patients who could do without it.”

-“Thirdly, it is always true, and especially during winter, it puts untold pressure on other NHS staff who are picking up the pieces for the damage and disruption that resident doctors and the BMA are inflicting on the service.

-“And finally, I think the leadership of the BMA need to really consider whether, at this time, with green shoots of recovery, they want to set the system back, because there isn’t a more pro-doctor, pro-NHS health secretary or government waiting in the wings.

 “So what they effectively do is say, ‘We want other people to pay the higher salaries for doctors’ and, as much as a cancer survivor I think my surgeon is worth his weight in gold, we have to be honest and realistic about the challenges in the system, the challenges of public finances and the challenges facing every family, and it’s time for the BMA to get real.